BioLaySumm 2025

 Datasets

 PLOS is the larger of the two datasets, containing 24,773 instances for training and 1,376 for validation. eLife contains 4,346 instances for training and 241 for validation.
+The datasets can be downloaded in scientific_lay_summarisation.

 Evaluation

 We will rank submissions based on each of these evaluation aspects independently.
 This will be done after the test phase has ended by applying min-max normalization to the scores of each metric, before averaging across metrics within each evaluation aspect.
-A ranking for each evaluation aspect will be computed as well as an overall ranking, which will be based on the best average score across all three aspects.
+A ranking for each evaluation aspect will be computed as well as an overall ranking, which will be based on the best average score across all related aspects.

 Promising Research Directions